OTA-Insight/ember-table/tests/dummy/app/templates/docs/guides/body/row-selection.md

 whether selecting all of the children of a given row also selects the row itself.

+4. `selectingParentSelectsChildren`: This is a boolean flag that determines whether selecting a given row also selects all of its children.

 {{#docs-demo as |demo|}}
   {{#demo.example name='selection-modes'}}
     {{examples/selection-modes